Step 1: Checking out Step Scores as an MS3

 Participating in the Couples Match?

-If you're participating in the Couples Match with your significant other or friend, use Residency Navigator’s Couples Match Tool to seamlessly generate a list of optimal program pairs for their rank list.
-You can sort by programs within the same institution or within a certain range of distance.
+What if Robert were participating in the Couples Match?
+He could use the Residency Navigator’s Couples Match Tool to seamlessly generate a list of optimal program pairs.
+He could sort by programs within the same institution or within a certain distance.

-More information on how to use the Couples Match Tool can be found here.
+Click here for more information on how to use the Couples Match Tool

 Getting Started With Doximity’s Residency Navigator